openode-io/openode-cli/README.md

 * *-t:* Provide an API token used for authentication.
 * *-s:* Provide a site name.

+*.openodeignore*: If you add a .openodeignore file in your repository, the list of files provided in this file will get ignored (not sent).
+The format is the same as the well known .gitignore.

 ### Pull / Backup

 If you need to get your remote repository to your local, or need to backup your live website, you need to use the pull command, just like that: